Strullendorf Station 7 km/Bamberg Station 10 km/irregular bus service

 Output: 1000 HL

 Founded in 1872 and in the same family ever since, Griess is truly a classic small Franconian marvel.
 Places like this are disappearing all too fast so try to enjoy them while they are there.
 It’s a real Mom & Pop operation but in this case, it’s more Grand Mom & Grand Pop.
 It’s a simple and small place but cozy.
 I’ll never forget the first time I went.
 My wife and I walked in soaking like wet rats on a gloomy Saturday.
 We’d walked from Litzendorf in a steady rain.
 The old women manning the entire place looked at us like we were a bit crazy to be out in such weather but brought us a couple of their very tasty Kellerbiers promptly.
 She felt so bad to tell us that hot food was only available on Sundays at lunch.
 She then said she had just finished a roast pork that was to be cooled down for Kalterbraten (cold sliced pork) but that if we wanted some of that, she’d bring us some.
 Since we’d eaten something at Brauerei Wagner just up the road, we opted for one portion of it.
-We were glad we did as it was quite big for €5.
+We were glad we had as it was quite big for €5.
 It was also absolutely wonderful: by far the best Kalterbraten we’ve ever had.
 Her husband came in later and from photos I’ve seen, it was the brewer.

 A very tasty Kalterbraten & Kellerbier await you at Brauerei Griess